ziglang/zig-bootstrap/README.md

 ## Version Information

-This repository copies sources from upstream, with no patches.
+This repository copies sources from upstream, with no patches, except to delete some unused files.

- * LLVM 10
+ * LLVM 11 rc6
- * Clang 10
+ * Clang 11 rc6
- * Zig 0.6.0
+ * LLD 11 rc6
+ * Zig llvm11 branch (will be zig 0.7.0 when the release is tagged)

 ## Host System Dependencies